Charles Peters: Awards

-Peters was named the recipient of the first Richard M. Clurman Award in 1996 for his work mentoring young journalists.
-He also received the Columbia Journalism Award in 1978 and was a Poynter Fellow at Yale University in 1980, the Delacorte Lecturer at the Graduate School of Journalism at Columbia University in 1990 and 2003 and visiting fellow at the Hoover Institution at Stanford University in 1994.
+As well as his awards, he received a number of notable ceremonial appointments and positions, such as a visiting fellow at the Hoover Institution at Stanford University in 1994.
 In 2001, he was elected to the Hall of Fame of the American Society of Magazine Editors and the Hall of Fame of the D.C.
 Society of Professional Journalists.
 In 2002 he was the Times Mirror David A. Laventhol Visiting Professor at Columbia University's Graduate School of Journalism.
-In 2003, he received the Carr Van Anda Award from the E. W. Scripps School of Journalism, Ohio University.
 He was a Public Scholar at the Woodrow Wilson International Center for Scholars, September 2002 through April 2003.